2023 Best Engineering Bachelor's Degree Schools in Colorado

 Top Colorado Schools for a Bachelor's in Engineering

-Our 2023 rankings named Colorado School of Mines the best school in Colorado for engineering students working on their bachelor’s degree.
-Located in the large suburb of Golden, Mines is a public school with a moderately-sized student population.
+Our analysis found Colorado School of Mines to be the best school for engineering students who want to pursue a bachelor’s degree in Colorado.
+Located in the suburb of Golden, Mines is a public school with a medium-sized student population.

 A rank of #2 on this year’s list means University of Colorado Boulder is a great place for engineering students working on their bachelor’s degree.
-CU - Boulder is a fairly large public school located in the medium-sized city of Boulder.
+CU - Boulder is a very large public school located in the city of Boulder.

-You’ll be in good company if you decide to attend Colorado State University - Fort Collins.
-It ranked #3 on our 2023 Best Engineering Bachelor’s Degree Schools in Colorado list.
-Located in the city of Fort Collins, Colorado State is a public school with a very large student population.
+Out of the 8 schools in Colorado that were part of this year’s ranking, Colorado State University - Fort Collins landed the # 3 spot on the list.
+Located in the city of Fort Collins, Colorado State is a public college with a very large student population.

 Full Engineering at Colorado State University - Fort Collins Report